luciangi/restfulhwinfo/README.md

 # restfulhwinfo

-restfulhwinfo is a Windows Kotlin Native program for serving HWiNFO sensor readings through RESTful API.
+restfulhwinfo is a C# windows program for serving HWiNFO sensor readings through an RESTful API.

 ## Running from source code
 Execute the following command: